Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Dry, Flaky Skin

 If skin feels dry, reduce soap contact time.
-Add more moisturizer.
-Use face oil as a final step.
+Add more moisturizer and use face oil as a final step.

 Over-cleansing damages your skin barrier.
-Stick to twice daily maximum.
+Stick to twice daily at most.
 If skin is very dry, use soap only at night.

 Slower Results